spacecloud-io/space-docs/content/security/security-rules/helper-functions.md

 ### length

-This function is used to calculate the length of a string.
-It takes a single string / string variable as an argument and returns a number indicating the length of the string.
+This function is used to calculate the length of a string, map and array.
+It takes a single string / variable as an argument and returns a number indicating the length of the string, map or array.

 ### exists